 - (11) Escondida The increase in reserves was predominantly due to OGP1 approval that will deliver double the current flotation capacity allowing improved recovery of lower-grade ores with commensurate expansion of the reserve footprint.
-Infill drilling has also contributed to the reserve increase.
-(12) Cerro Colorado Change in the reserves was due to additional drilling and subsequent revision of the reserve estimate.
+Infil drilling has also contributed to the reserve increase.
+(12) Cerro Colorado Change in the reserve smate. due to additional drilling and subsequent revision of the reserve setmate.
+(13) Space The increase in reserve due to reclassification of some

+- and subsequent revision of the reserve estimate.
 (13) Spence The increase in reserves was due to reclassification of some low-grade resource to reserves as a result of improved confidence on recovery.
 (14) Pinto Valley The Pinto Valley mine and mill remained on care and maintenance throughout FY2012.
 Restart of the mine and mill was recently approved, and activity is underway for production to begin in the first half of FY2013.
 The difference from previous reserves was due to a mine design change to account for minor slope stability issues.
 (15) Olympic Dam The increase in reserves was mainly due to the addition of mine development material.